c2corg/v6_api/README.md

 purges the database of non activated accounts and expired tokens.
 The three have to be started separately.

-To start the background jobs script (run-background-jobs-prod for production):
+To start the background jobs script:

     make -f config/$USER run-background-jobs

-To start the syncer script (run-syncher-prod for production):
+To start the syncer script:

     make -f config/$USER run-syncer

+In production, the scripts should be started using

+    make -f config/$USER run-background-jobs-prod
+    make -f config/$USER run-syncer-prod

 To start the web-application: